Can genes predict prostate cancer? new study follows High-Risk men

 Summary

-This study follows 500 men aged 30–75 who have specific genetic changes that increase their risk for prostate cancer but have not been diagnosed with it.
-Researchers will track their health over time using yearly checkups, blood tests, and MRI scans every two years to understand how these genetic factors affect cancer development.
-The goal is to improve early detection and prevention strategies for those at highest risk.
+This study tracks 500 men aged 30-75 who have specific genetic changes linked to prostate cancer but have not been diagnosed.
+Researchers will monitor their health over time using yearly exams, blood tests, and MRI scans to understand how these genes affect cancer risk.
+The goal is to improve early detection and prevention strategies for those at highest genetic risk.

 Get updates